Google Drive Client ID and Client Secret

 - SyncBackPro V10: Click on the burger menu > Preferences page, and tick on the “Output debug information” checkbox.

 - Go to burger menu > Global Settings > Patches settings page.
 Enter the client ID and client secret and click OK.

 - Untick “Output debug information” from the Preferences menu/page.

 - Re-authorize with Google Drive from Linked Cloud account page, Cloud page or Shared settings.

 - Run the Google Drive profile.

-In this article, you've learned how to create your own Google Drive API Client ID and Secret Key from the Google API console.
-The details that appear on your OAuth consent screen must be verified and approved by Google.
-However, you can use your Client ID and Secret Key in SyncBackPro while your project's OAuth consent screen configuration is under verification review.
+In this article, you've learned how to create your own Google Drive API Client ID and Client Secret from the Google API console and use them with SyncBackPro.